Thermal Column

 After coming to faith in Christ at 17, he has devoted his life to helping others live out their faith.
 He has served in many pastoral roles (youth, assistant, and lead); worked as a school administrator/dean and teacher; and has been a counselor.
 Later in his ministry he joined the Army as a chaplain.
 During his Army career he has been awarded the Combat Action Badge, Meritorious Service Medal (3 awards), and Gold Recruiter Badge.
 He also graduated from Command and General Staff Officers Course.

 Throughout his career TS has demonstrated a commitment to serving those in need and providing spiritual guidance to service members, civilians, veterans, and their families.
-He is passionate about using his gifts/abilities to help others find peace with Christ and develop a greater understanding of God through His word.
+He is passionate about using his gifts/abilities to help others find peace with Christ and develop a greater understanding of God through His Word.
 His dedication to the gospel ministry reflects his deep belief that everyone should have access to spiritual support regardless of background or beliefs.

 He has learned the importance of the Scripture in his Christian walk.
 He has dedicated himself to helping people live out their faith and grow in Christ through the Scripture.
 TS is married to Amy and they are the parents of four daughters; Kathryn, Lillian, Evelyn, and Margaret.
-They currently live in Southern California.
+They currently live in Maryland.

 If you would like to contact us, please leave your information and comments/questions.
 We will return you note promptly.